 Wanting to remain healthy physically and mentally as you age?
 Try these simple exercises for seniors at home.

-Physical activity is important during all stages of life — especially as you get older.
-It’s natural to lose some of your mobility and fitness as you age.
-But by staying active, you can slow that decline.
+Physical activity is important during all stages of life — but especially as you get older.
+Losing some of your mobility and fitness as you age is natural.
+But staying active can slow that decline.

-For older adults, exercise leads to a lower risk of:
+For older adults, regular exercise leads to a lower risk of:

 • Anxiety and depression.

-• Falling, or being seriously hurt in a fall.
+• Falling, or getting seriously hurt in a fall.

 Plus, exercise increases your quality of life and makes daily activities easier.
-This includes the things you need to do every day, such as:
+The activities include the things you need to do every day, such as:

 • Getting dressed.